nacongodev/five-card-draw-variant-poker/README.md

 - http://127.0.0.1:8000/shuffle : Check if the Deck is shuffled
 - http://127.0.0.1:8000/size : Get the size of the deck in other to know the remaining amount of cards in the Deck

- # How to run the frontend

-- use npm install to install all packages and use npm run serve to start the frontend

 # Work in progress: